 My stand-alone AVG Tester box is based on a Microchip PIC18 series microcontroller.
 The PCB is one that I designed about 15 years ago for another project.
 I just populated and programmed it for this new application.
 The serial port provides text messages out to a terminal program such as HyperTerminal running on the PC.
 The serial port also provides a bootloader function so I can reflash the PICmicro without opening the box.
 The tester performs many high speed tests on the AVG (plugged into the green ZIF socket).
 A green light indicates that all tests were passed.
 Any red light indicates a specific type of failure.
 The failure type is moot considering that a bad AVG chip is simply a bad AVG chip.
 The tester box can also loop the tests indefinitely and deliver an error count to the PC screen.
 This way, you can let an AVG chip run for hours or even days to test its endurance.

 I accept PayPal.
 Email me with your request to buy the BXAVG module.
-Please include your PayPal address (if different from your email address), full name and shipping address.
-I will email you a shipping quote.
-Once you approve, I will send you a PayPal invoice for the total amount.
-Once you pay the invoice, I will ship the BXAVG.
+Please include your PayPal address (if different from your email address), full name and shipping address and shipping preference (see shipping options).
+I will send you a PayPal invoice for the total amount.
+After you pay the invoice, I will ship the BXAVG.

 Disclaimer: I have designed and built the BXAVG module with the highest level of quality and attention to detail to which I am capable, however I accept no liability whatsoever for any and all damage or inconvenience that may result from its use or from the use or misuse of any information presented on my web pages.
 You assume all responsibility for your arcade machines and the components that you install into them.